ET-z/engg1340-119/README.md

 ## How to play the game

 Refer to the tutorial (t) on the initial menu screen.
 GOAL: Outlast the dealer.

 Choose the difficulty of the AI when starting the game, there are 3 modes to be chosen from.
-    Dumb AI: Always shoots the player
+   > 1. Dumb AI: Always shoots the player
-    Risk aware: if there is more than 40% chance of a live shell, it will shoot the player Scope aware: knows the order of the shells and will act accordingly
+   > 2. Risk aware: if there is more than 40% chance of a live shell, it will shoot the player
+   > 3. Scope aware: knows the order of the shells and will act accordingly
 Controls:
-    Use the arrow keys to navigate your inventory
+   > Use the arrow keys to navigate your inventory
-    E/e -> Pick up and use an item
+   > E/e -> Pick up and use an item
-    Enter/ Space -> Initiate shooting, choose 1 to shoot yourself, choose 2 to shoot The Dealer.
+   > Enter/ Space -> Initiate shooting, choose 1 to shoot yourself, choose 2 to shoot The Dealer.

-> [!NOTE]
+[!NOTE]
 > For the best experience, we recommend playing the official [soundtrack](https://www.youtube.com/watch?app=desktop&v=tZmq052Cf_Q&ab_channel=Tobythefloof) in the background!

 ### Items

-Apple → +20 HP
+Apple → +20 HP\
 Knife → Double damage!
-(20 -> 40 damage)
+(20 -> 40 damage)\
-Beer → Discard the current shell
+Beer → Discard the current shell\
-Magnifying Glass → See if the next shell is live Handcuff → Skip the dealer's turn
+Magnifying Glass → See if the next shell is live\
+Handcuff → Skip the dealer's turn\
 To pick up item: press E/e

 > [!TIP]